Home | Send Feedback

 Published: 15.
 February 2017 • Updated: 16.
 February 2018 • java, s3

 Minio is a self-hosted Amazon S3 compatible object storage server.
-That makes it a very interesting solution if you want to host data on your own server on the internet or intranet.
-Minio is also an elegant solution if you want to create your own NAS at home.
-For example, with a Raspberry PI on which Minio runs too.
+This makes it a very interesting solution if you want to host data on your own server, either on the internet or an intranet.
+Minio is also an elegant solution if you want to create your own NAS at home, for example, with a Raspberry Pi on which Minio also runs.

-Minio implements the Amazon S3 v4 API that makes it very convenient when you already have tools or applications that speak and understand this API.
+Minio implements the Amazon S3 v4 API, which makes it very convenient if you already have tools or applications that use this API.

-After you downloaded the binary file open a terminal and start the server with the following command:
+After you have downloaded the binary file, open a terminal and start the server with the following command:

 minio server /storage